muzainulq/NESTJS_ASSIGNMENT/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
 This is a project which exposes API using NESTJS and swagger.
 We have also used logger in the application.

+Please go through the word document for detailed walkthrough and screenshots.

 ## Installation

 ```bash